Opwsprin/Calculator/README.md

 My calculator looks better than the most voted solution on TOP! :D

-One bug that is bothering me: if I type large enough numbers, hte digits extend beyond the calculator.
+One bug that is bothering me: if I type large enough numbers, the digits extend beyond the calculator.
 Should be fixable with some clever css wrapping, but haven't done it yet.

 I wonder if making the buttons into objects would be better / more efficient / more readable.
 Will look into it in the future (that is probably a lie - I don't think I will return to this to refactor the whole code).

+UPDATE 1: Ok, I addressed the bug that was bothering me and the digits no longer extend.
+Instead, the calculator screen expands vertically to accommodate this.
+The operations look ugly though - this is where my workaround with three screens shows its limits.
+Oh well...